DEODE-NWP/.github/profile/README.md

 ### Acknowledgments
-This project is financed by the Destination Earth initiative through ECMWF.
+The DE_330 project is funded by the European Union, under the agreement concluded between ECMWF and Météo-France.